 IMPORTANT: To receive your OSCAR subsidy from the day your child starts the programme, you need to submit your application to us before your child’s first day.
 This is especially important at school holidays.

-Who can get it
+Who can get it?

 You may get an OSCAR Subsidy if you:

-•are the main carer of a dependent child
+are the main carer of a dependent child

-•don’t have a partner who can provide childcare
+don’t have a partner who can provide childcare

-•are a New Zealand citizen or permanent resident.
+are a New Zealand citizen or permanent resident.

 It also depends on how much you and your spouse or partner earn.